Saga car insurance review – Over 50s car insurance

 Saga car insurance customer reviews

-Saga is listed as 'Excellent' on the consumer website Trustpilot with a rating of 4.5 out of 5 stars.
-76% of reviewers have rated it 5 stars while 5% of reviewers rate it as 1 star.
+Saga is listed as 'Great' on the consumer website Trustpilot with a rating of 4.0 out of 5 stars with over 42,600 reviews.
+74% of reviewers have rated it 5 stars while 8% of reviewers rate it as 1 star.
 It is worth noting, however, that not all of the reviews are for Saga car insurance directly but for the company as a whole.
-Those that did review Saga car insurance commented on high renewal prices and problems with claims.
-Others noted great customer service, good value for money and a user-friendly website.
+Those that did review Saga car insurance and rated it 1 star commented on high renewal prices and problems with claims.
+5 star reviews noted great customer service, good value for money and a user-friendly website.

 Saga car insurance pros and cons